joinpursuit/8-0-technical-curriculum/01-fundamentals/introductory-javascript/reading/variables.md

 "bat" + "man";
 ```

 Each of the expressions will be evaluated (become a value), and then get discarded.
-None of the expressions will have any permanent ffect on anything.
+None of the expressions will have any permanent effect on anything.

 ## 2. console.log